mindspore-ai/docs/tutorials/training/source_en/advanced_use/lineage_and_scalars_comparision.md

 Figure 3: Model list

 Figure 3 shows all model information in groups.
-You can sort the model information in ascending or descending order by specified column.
+You can sort the model information in ascending or descending order by the specified column.

 The overview page on the left shows information about optimization objective and related parameters.